GSG 9: Personnel and stations

 This unit trains existing members, selects recruits, and trains new members.

+Headquarters

-The GSG 9 is based in Sankt Augustin-Hangelar near Bonn.
-Since 2018, a second base has been established for one of the four GSG 9 operational units in Berlin to reduce response times for missions in or near Berlin.
+The GSG 9 is headquartered in Sankt Augustin near Bonn.
+Since 2018, a second base has been established in Berlin to host one of the unit's operational elements, reducing response times for missions in the capital and the surrounding region.

 Commanders

-The respective commanders of GSG 9 are the only members who appear publicly with their identities.
-All commanders have previously served as active operators:
+The respective commanders of GSG 9 are the only members whose identities are publicly disclosed.
+All commanders have previously served as active operators within the unit: